petems/cucumber-puppet/README.md

 this file to write your feature and add missing step definitions to files in *features/steps/*.

-# Thanks
+# Acknowledgements

-cucumber-puppet is inspired by
+cucumber-puppet was inspired by
 [Lindsay Holmwood's](http://holmwood.id.au/~lindsay/)
 [cucumber-nagios](http://auxesis.github.com/cucumber-nagios/).